browser-network/network/README.md

 Every browser window connects to many others, creating a robust network through which messages can be sent.

-The goal of this project is to enable easy to use, truly serverless app development, that does not rely on the concept of a coin or token to incentivise network participation.
-Using the app _is_ network participation.
+The goal of this project is to enable easy to use, truly serverless app development, that:
+* Does not rely on the concept of a coin or token to incentivise network participation
+  >> Using the app _is_ participating in the network.
+* Is not compute resource intensive
+  >>
+* Makes no assumptions about node uptime

 The Network can be installed via [npm](//npmjs.org/package/@browser-network/network) or